jessesquires/JSQMessagesViewController/.github/CONTRIBUTING.md

 ## Code of Conduct

 Please read our [Code of Conduct](https://github.com/jessesquires/JSQMessagesViewController/blob/develop/.github/CONDUCT.md).
-Intolerance, disrespect, and any of form of negativity will not be tolerated.
+Intolerance, disrespect, harassment, and any of form of negativity will not be tolerated.

 ## Opening a new issue